revou-fsse-1/w4-my-portfolio-rioyulinanda/README.md

 > Set up custom domain on Netlify page

-<p>This is the last step is to setting up custom domain in Netlify website.
-Just add custom domain that already made in Niagahoster into the section that provide by Netlify.
-Then once it down, just wait until the website is live.</p>
+<p>This is the last step is to set up a custom domain on the Netlify website.
+Just add a custom domain that is already made in Niagahoster into the section provided by Netlify.
+Then once it is down, just wait until the website is live.</p>

 ![banner](<./assets/screenshots/3rd Step (1).png>)